DanielOBenson/inav/docs/VTOL.md

 save
 ```

-# STEP1: Configuring as a normal fixed-wing in Profile 1
+# STEP 1: Configuring as a normal fixed-wing in Profile 1

-1. **Select the fisrt Mixer Profile and PID Profile:**
+1. **Select the first Mixer Profile**
-   - In the CLI, switch to the mixer_profile and pid_profile you wish to set first.
-You can also switch mixer_profile/pid_profile through gui if with aforementioned presets loaded.
+   - In the CLI, switch to the mixer_profile you wish to set first.
+You can also switch mixer_profile through the gui with aforementioned presets loaded.
      ```
      mixer_profile 1 #in this example, we set profile 1 first set mixer_pid_profile_linking = ON  # Let the mixer_profile handle the pid_profile switch on this mixer_profile